seed-labs/seed-emulator/examples/internet/B02a_domain_registration/README.md

 event.
 No price fields are maintained.

 The registrar outbox is connected to the provisioner on port `8053`.
-For each purchase, `POST /v1/zones` configures the managed secondary, asks the master's local daemon on port `8054` to atomically create and validate the zone, waits for TSIG-protected AXFR, publishes the `.com` delegation, and marks the order active only after both authoritative servers and both `.com` servers agree.
+For each purchase, `POST /v1/zones` first asks the managed master's local daemon on port `8054` to atomically create and validate the zone.
+It then configures the managed secondary so that the initial TSIG-protected AXFR can start against an already available master, publishes the `.com` delegation, and marks the order active only after both authoritative servers and both `.com` servers agree.

 Parent updates and managed-zone updates use separate TSIG keys.
 The B02a build